CyberMonitor/orquestra-docs/v1/content/quantum-engine/runtime.md

 - serialize output data

 ### Using Runtimes
-How to use a runtime in a workflow step can be found [here](../steps/#runtime)
+Specifications for using a runtime in a workflow `step` can be found [here](../steps/#runtime)

 Each runtime must specify a `language`.
 This language determines what software language is utilized during a step of the workflow.

 ### Where do Runtime Languages come from?

-Orquestra comes with a "core" runtime language type to cover the common use case `python3`.
+Orquestra comes with a "core" runtime language type to cover the common use case of `python3`.
 This runtime is open source and can be found [here](https://github.com/zapatacomputing/python3-runtime).

-Other runtime languages can be community developed, deployed and then used within your runtime as well.
+Other runtime languages be developed and deployed and then used within your runtime as well.

 ### How do Runtime Languages work?

 Each runtime language must contain the following three binaries:

-`install` determines and sets up what is required to support this runtime language.
+1. `install` determines and sets up what is required to support this runtime language.
-`supply` provides all dependencies for this step.
+2. `supply` provides all dependencies for this step.
-`run` ensure all types of inputs are correct types, calls the required functions or commands (with correct inputs) to run the step.
+3. `run` ensure all types of inputs are correct types, calls the required functions or commands (with correct inputs) to run the step.

-### Python3
+### Python3 Runtime

 Supported Python Versions:
 * Python 3.x

-When requesting python3 code to run within a step of the workflow, set the `language` key to `python3`.
+When requesting `python3` code to run within a step of the workflow, set the `language` key to `python3`.
 Additionally both the desired python3 `file` and `function` to run should be specified under the `parameters` key.

 Below is an example: